 But while we can't change the core of who we are and how our minds work we can, to an extent, change our thinking.

-I'm not going to peddle the 'all suffering comes from a bad attitude' line here, because I've already busted that bullshit recently.
+I'm not going to peddle the 'all suffering comes from a bad attitude' line here, because I don't believe that.
 The universe is not a fair place, and bad stuff happens to good people regardless of how shiny their thoughts.
 But there are things we can do to make us more resilient against the crap that life throws at us.

 Even with my ropey self awareness, I can tell a difference in my outlook when I'm overtired, haven't had enough physical activity and haven't eaten well, as opposed to when I'm properly rested, fed and exercised.
 I do feel better, physically and emotionally, when I look after my body.

 But the sick irony is that when you most need a good brisk walk, a plate of steamed vegetables and nine hours in dreamland, you're least able to do it.
 Fatigue and depression drains your energy, your executive funtioning and your will, yet somehow also leaves you jittery, anxious, insomniac and unable to relax.
 It leaves you in a place where a litre of icecream straight from the tub and a 12 hour Youtube marathon is all you can manage.

 And sometimes, that's OK.
 Sometimes you genuinely can't do more than that.